AdrienRostaing/Inspection-drone/README.md

 # Frame

 I decided to design the frame myself based off existing models.
-The main problem with these existing models is that the cores are too small and generally they don't do not give you any freedom in customizing the drone.
+The main problem with these existing models is that the cores are too small and generally they do not give you any freedom in customizing the drone.
-For example, I want to add sensors on the drone.
+For example, I want to add sensors on the drone to determine its distance from surrounding structures, vegetation, people etc... .
 I bought thin 1mm sheets of plastic that I can cut into the shapes I want.
 The plastic sheets were very light and quite resistant which are essential for designing the frame of a drone.
 The main idea for the frame is to cut 2 of each outlines (A and B) of the drone as seen below.

+WARNING: You must cut a hole for your camera and a hole for an antenna if you have one.

 <img width="450" height="450" alt="Frame_A" src="https://github.com/user-attachments/assets/65a80a9a-90cc-4d45-8778-ca5ca53295ea" />
 <img width="450" height="500" alt="Frame_B" src="https://github.com/user-attachments/assets/ca72c2f2-6764-4c09-b1af-0bfeaf020b88" />